jonifreeman/ajatusasana.fi/en/index.markdown

 social and material environment in a physically and mentally beneficial way.
 The intention is an independent person, who feels good in his/her body and in his/her immediate social surroundings.

+The body is wise once you start listening.
+It whispers, it shouts, it hums, it purrs of contentment.
+It converses.
+If our wnant to start a dialogue with your body, you are welcome to try my courses!